AriFordsham/GHCWiki/status/nov07.md

 > > > None of these changes tackle the deeper issue of whether or not
 > > > Haskell's current approach to records is the Right Way; rather the
 > > > changes just make the current approach work a bit better.
-> > > Furthermore, the are all somewhat controversial about this, because they makes it
+> > > Furthermore, they are all somewhat controversial, because they make it
-> > > harder to say where something comes into scope.
+> > > harder to see where something comes into scope.
 Let's see what you think!

 - **View patterns** are implemented, by Dan Licata.
 Here's a simple example: